 History of the Komondor

 An ancient breed, Komondors are originally from Hungary.
-Experts believe the breed, descendants of the Caucasian Shepherd, was brought there by traveling nomads in the 13th century.
-The breed was revered in Hungary, used for centuries to guard — not herd — flocks of sheep.
+Experts believe the breed, descended from the Caucasian Shepherd, was brought there by traveling nomads in the 13th century.
+The breed was revered in Hungary, used for centuries to guard—not herd—flocks of sheep.
 Their long white coats allow them to camouflage among curly-haired sheep to stealthily attack predators.

 The American Kennel Club recognized the Komondor in 1937.
-The breed was nearly wiped out in World War II, leaving only a few dozen individual dogs.
+The breed was nearly wiped out during the World War II era, leaving only a few dozen individual dogs.
 The breed was slowly re-established in Hungary but remains a fairly rare breed to this day.

 Komondors are not known to be a low-maintenance breed.
-Their corded hair requires special care, they need regular exercise and rely on strong leadership when it comes to training.
+Their corded hair requires special care, they need regular exercise, and they rely on strong leadership when it comes to training.

 There’s no denying that Komondor coats are stunning.
-To maintain their adorable locks, owners must follow a fairly strict grooming regimen.
+To maintain their luscious locks, owners must follow a fairly strict grooming regimen.
 Experts advise owners to never brush their corded hair but to wash them regularly.
 Just be sure to rinse them completely free of shampoo and dry thoroughly by squeezing them with towels.
 The coat could begin to smell like mildew if not dried efficiently.
-Cords will also need to be kept free of dirt and debris to avoid foul odors – separating the locks can be done easily by hand and should be done every few months.
+Cords will also need to be kept free of dirt and debris to avoid foul odors—separating the locks can be done easily by hand and should be done every few months.

-As typical of dogs in the working group, the Komondor is an athletic and agile breed.
+As expected from dogs in the working group, the Komondor is an athletic and agile breed.
 They need daily exercise to stay happy and healthy, preferably in the form of free-running and walks.

-It’s best to avoid taking your Komondor to the dog park as their guarding instincts may kick in, prompting them to react poorly to stranger docks.
+It’s best to avoid taking your Komondor to the dog park, as their guarding instincts may kick in, prompting them to react poorly to strange dogs.
 With proper training, however, they will happily play with furry housemates or other known dogs in the backyard.

 With proper training, Komondors are loving, playful pets.